Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Related Work

 \section{Related Work}

-\paragraph{Bridging the reality gap in quadrupedal locomotion tasks} \looseness=-1 Several previous studies have emphasized the importance of considering an actuator behavior and identifying the system latency to successfully bridge the \emph{reality gap} in legged robot systems \cite{tan2018sim, hwangbo2019learning, kang2023rl}.
-These studies develop a simulation model of a legged robot system, incorporate either modeled or learned actuator dynamics and train a control policy that can be effectively deployed to the robot hardware.
+\paragraph{Bridging the reality gap in legged locomotion tasks} \looseness=-1 Several previous studies have emphasized the importance of considering an actuator behavior and identifying the system latency to successfully bridge the \emph{reality gap} in legged robot systems \cite{tan2018sim, hwangbo2019learning, kang2023rl}.
+These studies develop a simulation model of a legged robot system incorporating either modeled or learned actuator dynamics and train a control policy that can be effectively deployed to the robot hardware.

 \looseness=-1 Incorporating this strategy into a model-based control framework is an area of active investigation.
-In a model-based control regime, it's typically more straightforward to introduce adjustable control gain parameters and fine-tune them to align with the real-world behaviors of the robot.
-For instance, \citet{kim2019highly, kang2022animal} use joint position- and velocity-level feedback to joint torque command in order to address any discrepancy between the actual torque output and the intended torque command for robots with proprioceptive actuators \cite{wensing2017proprioceptive}.
+Rather, in the context of model-based control, it is typically more straightforward to introduce adjustable control gain parameters and fine-tune them to align with the real-world behaviors of the robot.
+For instance, \citet{kim2019highly} use joint position- and velocity-level feedback to joint torque command in order to address any discrepancy between the actual torque output and the intended torque command for robots with proprioceptive actuators \cite{wensing2017proprioceptive}.
 However, the fine-tuning of these parameters continues to present a significant challenge. \citet{schperberg2022auto} utilize the unscented Kalman filter algorithm to recursively tune control parameters of a model-based motion controller online, and they successfully demonstrate it on the simulated quadrupedal robot in the presence of sensor noise and joint-level friction.
 However, their proposed tuning method is inherently unsafe and can therefore lead to arbitrary harmful interactions with the system.
-In contrast, our method is evaluated on hardware and generalizes to multiple gaits while avoiding any unsafe interactions with the robot.
+In contrast, our method aims to optimize control gains while avoiding any unsafe interactions with the robot hardware.